Neuropil: Alzheimer's disease

 Alzheimer's is a neuropathological disease that is hypothesized to result from the loss of dendritic spines and/or deformation of these spines in the patient's frontal and temporal cortices.
 Researchers have tied the disease to a decrease in the expression of drebrin, a protein thought to play a role in long-term potentiation, meaning the neurons would lose plasticity and have trouble forming new connections.
 This malfunction presents itself in the form of helical filaments that tangle together in the neuropil.
 This same phenomenon seems to occur in the elderly as well.

 Other animals

 Other mammals

 A significant non-human area of neuropil is the barrel cortex found in mammals with whiskers (e.g. cats, dogs and rodents); each "barrel" in the cortex is a region of neuropil where the input from a single whisker terminates.

-Arthropods
+Invertebrates

 The optic lobe of arthropods and the ganglia of the arthropod brain as well as the ganglia in the ventral nerve cord are unmyelinated and therefore belong to the class of neuropils.

+More generally, because myelin and similar ensheathments of axons are later elaborations of nervous systems, almost all phyla of animals exhibiting any degree of concentration of the nervous system end up having neuropils.
+This is not only a recurring theme across bilaterians, but also in cnidarians.